AlexSissoko/dialogflowMemories/functionality/README.md

 | --- | --- | --- |
 | project_id | `str` | The id name of the agent's project. |
 | type_name | `str` | The display name of the desired entity type |
-Returns `str`, a permutation of numbers and lowercase letters.
+Returns `str`, a permutation of numbers, lowercase letters and hyphens.

 <a name="CreateEntityType"></a>
 ### create_entity_type